Pleistoscene/Capstone-Project/server & services/04 server-service.md

 - **DC-01** is backed up to file server **FS-01**
 - Backup path: `\\FS-01\Backup`
 - Access restricted to **IT Department only**
+- Inheritance is disabled on the backup folder to prevent unauthorized access
 - Enables full recovery in case of domain controller failure
+  📄 **For detailed steps, see:** [Domain Controller Backup Guide (PDF)](/pdfs/Domain_Controller_Backup_Cleaned.pdf)